Signs and Symptoms of GHB and Rohypnol Use

-GHB and Rohypnol are club drugs, that is, they are drugs used by people who go to nightclubs, raves, music festivals or parties.
-They are both dangerous drugs that cause euphoria and amnesia and can disable a person from resisting a sexual attack or even from taking care of themselves while they are under the influence.
+GHB and Rohypnol are club drugs—drugs used by people who go to nightclubs, raves, music festivals or parties.
+Both are dangerous drugs that cause euphoria and amnesia and can disable a person from resisting a sexual attack or even from taking care of themselves while they are under the influence.

-Most of the people who use these drugs are teens and young adults, mostly male.
-According to the Monitoring the Future study, 2 percent of high school seniors used Rohypnol last year.
+Most of the people who use these drugs are male teens and young adults.
+According to the Monitoring the Future study, 2 percent of U.S. high school seniors used Rohypnol last year.

 Rohypnol is usually sold in pill form.
-It is illegal in the US but can be purchased in Mexico and in other countries.
+It is illegal in the United States but can be purchased in Mexico and in other countries.
 Dozens of websites offer to sell the drug, shipped from a foreign country, but drugs purchased this way are often not what they seem.

 These days, Rohypnol pills have a liquid blue center so if they are slipped in someone’s drink, they will be detectable when they make the drink blue-tinted or cloudy.
 This change came about because of the number of sexual assaults associated with the drug being given without the victim’s knowledge.

-A person who is high on Rohypnol experiences euphoria, reduced inhibitions and reduced ability to make judgements.
-He or she may also get aggressive and excited, confused, sleepy or sedated.
+A person who is high on Rohypnol experiences euphoria, reduced inhibitions and reduced ability to make judgments.
+They may also get aggressive and excited, confused, sleepy or sedated.
 They may not be able to think clearly.
 They may slur their speech, feel weak and have a hard time breathing.
 They may develop headaches and weakness.

 Ironically, Rohypnol may also be used by cocaine addicts who want to take the edge off their irritability and agitation during a long binge.
-A person drinking alcohol may add Rohypnol to the mix to result in an exaggerated intoxication.
+A person drinking alcohol may add Rohypnol to the mix, resulting in an exaggerated intoxication.

 Other signs that someone has used Rohypnol: